Mahammad-Heshmat-Abd-ElRaheem/Project_Based_on_AVR_Microcontroller/Smart_Lap/README.md

 # 🚀 Smart Lab Access Control

 A microcontroller-based access control system for laboratories, designed to secure entry with individual user IDs and passwords.
-The system manages authorized student access, tracks entries and exits, and provides admin capabilities to monitor and configure users.
+The system manages authorized student access, tracks entries, and exits, and provides admin capabilities to monitor and configure users.

 ---

 ## ✨ Features

-✅ Individual ID and password authentication
 ✅ Compact password encoding algorithm to save EEPROM memory
 ✅ Admin panel with runtime management:
 - Add, delete, or update member records